Since my childhood spent roaming the farms of eastern Kentucky, I have always pursued a connection with animals and their environment.

 I also grew up with parrots in the household.
 My great-grandmother always had a pet budgie for me to admire, and one of my grade school teachers was a hobby breeder who developed my love of birds even further.
 She gifted my Dusky conure, Birdee, to me and nurtured my love of these beautiful creatures.
 We fostered my sister's Sulphur-Crested Cockatoo for a year and I delved headfirst into researching the entire Psittacine spectrum.
 I've had many parrots as pets over the years and posses a specialized knowledge about parrots that's rare in the pet care industry.

-In my down time I enjoy practicing yoga and am a full-time Star Trek and science fiction nerd.
+In my down time I enjoy working out at Orange Theory Fitness, practicing yoga, and am a full-time Star Trek and science fiction nerd.
 I attend the annual Star Trek convention in Las Vegas every August to convene with my fellow Trekkies.
 I believe in the positive messages that Gene Roddenberry instilled within the Star Trek franchise and feel that we can all benefit from his optimistic outlook of the future.
 I also love to read and have collected minerals and gems since I was a child.
 I relish exploring the wilds of Colorado and, of course, cheering on the Denver Broncos.
 Last, but definitely not least, there is nothing better than hanging out with my fiancee Jeremy and our furred, feathered, and scaly friends at home!

 Petcetera’s creation marked the fruition of a long-time dream to own my own business while committing my life to professional pet care.
 I’ve always been happiest when caring for my menagerie; I knew I’d be even happier ensuring that the pets of Colorado share the same quality of life as my own.
 I’m blessed to have a job that I love and that I can pursue my life's passion every day.
 Owning and maintaining a successful business in the pet industry is a blessing I will never take for granted.